ljdursi/new-newsletter-page/_interviews/003_UCL_ARC.md

 And you think, &quot;Actually I don't necessarily want another standard RSE at this point.
 I'd quite like a standard one and a senior one, because I need to increase the management capacity as well as I'm growing the group.&quot; Or you get a pool of candidates at interviews and you say &quot;I've got two very brilliant people here.
 I didn't want to lose them at this point.&quot;

-[00:17:32] **James Heatherington:** Or balancing expertise areas.
+[00:17:32] **James Hetherington:** Or balancing expertise areas.
 So an HPC person and a web person or a geology background person, et cetera.

 [00:17:40] **Jonathan Cooper:** Yeah.
 So, both the lack of flexibility and the slowness of University processes certainly made life more difficult than it would ideally be.
 And three conversations with different people in the HR teams discussing, &quot;Are there ways in which we can do better than this.&quot;